TeamBulbbot/docs/docs/configuration/automod.md

 ### Websites
 ---
 The **website** check will check all messages for any websites and will action on and delete messages that violate this check unless the message contains a whitelisted website.
-You can whitelist websites using the `!configure` command.

 ## Auto Moderation Punishments
 ---